(Last updated: December 15, 2016; last reviewed: December 15, 2016)

-Opportunistic Infections in HIV-Infected Children in the Era of Combination Antiretroviral Therapy
+Opportunistic Infections in Children Living with HIV Infection (CLHIV) in the Era of Combination Antiretroviral Therapy

 History of the Guidelines

-In 1995, the U.S. Public Health Service (USPHS) and IDSA developed guidelines for preventing OIs in adults, adolescents, and children infected with HIV.6 These guidelines, developed for health-care providers and their HIV-infected patients, were revised in 1997, 1999, and 2002.7-9 In 2001, NIH, IDSA, and CDC convened a working group to develop guidelines for treating HIV-associated OIs, with a goal of providing evidence-based guidelines on treatment and prophylaxis.
-In recognition of unique considerations for HIV-infected infants, children, and adolescents—including differences between adults and children in mode of acquisition, natural history, diagnosis, and treatment of HIV-related OIs—a separate pediatric OI guidelines writing group was established.
-The pediatric OI treatment guidelines were initially published in December 2004.10 In 2009, recommendations for preventing and treating OIs in HIV-exposed and HIV-infected children were updated and combined into one document; a similar document on preventing and treating OIs among HIV-infected adults, prepared by a separate group of adult HIV and infectious disease specialists, was developed at the same time.
-Both sets of guidelines were prepared by the Opportunistic Infections Working Group under the auspices of the Office of AIDS Research (OAR) of the NIH.
-For the current document, the Opportunistic Infections Working Group, again under the auspices of OAR, convened a new panel of pediatric specialists with expertise in specific OIs.
-The Panel reviewed the literature since the last publication of the prevention and treatment guidelines, conferred over several months, and produced draft guidelines.
-These draft guidelines were revised based on review by the full Panel and review and approval by the core writing group members.
-The final report was further reviewed by OAR, experts at CDC, the HIVMA of IDSA, the PIDS, and AAP before final approval and publication.
+In 1995, the U.S. Public Health Service (USPHS) and IDSA developed guidelines for preventing OIs in adults, adolescents, and children infected with HIV.6 These guidelines, developed for health-care providers and their patients living with HIV, were revised in 1997, 1999, and 2002.7-9 In 2001, NIH, IDSA, and CDC convened a working group to develop guidelines for treating HIV-associated OIs, with a goal of providing evidence-based guidelines on treatment and prophylaxis.
+In recognition of unique considerations for infants, children, and adolescents living with HIV—including differences between adults and children in mode of acquisition, natural history, diagnosis, and treatment of HIV-related OIs—a separate pediatric OI guidelines writing group was established.
+The pediatric OI treatment guidelines were initially published in December 2004.10 In 2009, recommendations for preventing and treating OIs in CLHIV and children exposed to but not infected by HIV were updated and combined into one document; a similar document on preventing and treating OIs among adults living with HIV, prepared by a separate group of adult HIV and infectious disease specialists, was developed at the same time.
+Both sets of guidelines were prepared by the Opportunistic Infections Working Group under the auspices of the Office of AIDS Research (OAR) of NIH.
+For the 2013 document and updates since 2013, the Opportunistic Infections Working Group, again under the auspices of OAR, convened a panel of pediatric specialists with expertise in specific OIs.
+For each section, members of the Panel review the literature since the last publication of that section of prevention and treatment guidelines, confer over several months, and produce draft guidelines.
+These draft guidelines are revised based on review by the full Panel and review and approval by the core writing group members.
+The final version is further reviewed by OAR, experts at CDC, the HIVMA of IDSA, the PIDS, and AAP before final approval and publication.

-Because the guidelines target HIV-exposed and HIV-infected children in the United States, the opportunistic pathogens discussed are those common to the United States and do not include certain pathogens such as Penicillium marneffei that may be seen almost exclusively outside the United States, that are common but seldom cause chronic infection (e.g., chronic parvovirus B19 infection), or that have the same risk, disease course, and approach to prevention and treatment in all children regardless of HIV status (e.g., streptococcal pharyngitis).
+Because these guidelines target CLHIV and children exposed to but not infected by HIV in the United States, the opportunistic pathogens discussed are those common to the United States and do not include certain pathogens such as Penicillium marneffei that may be seen almost exclusively outside the United States, that are common but seldom cause chronic infection (e.g., chronic parvovirus B19 infection), or that have the same risk, disease course, and approach to prevention and treatment in all children regardless of HIV status (e.g., streptococcal pharyngitis).
 The document is organized to provide information about the epidemiology, clinical presentation, diagnosis, and treatment of each pathogen.
-Major recommendations are accompanied by ratings that include a letter that indicates the strength of the recommendation and a Roman numeral that indicates the quality of the evidence supporting the recommendation; this rating system is similar to the rating systems used in other USPHS/IDSA guidelines.
-Because licensure of drugs for children often relies on efficacy data from adult trials in combination with safety data in children, recommendations sometimes may need to rely on data from clinical trials or studies in adults.
-Thus, the quality of evidence level is accompanied by a * notation to indicate that evidence supporting the recommendation is a hybrid of higher-quality adult study evidence and consistent but lower-quality pediatric study evidence.
-This modification to the rating system is the same as that used by the HHS Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection groups.

 The tables at the end of this document summarize recommendations for dosing of medications used for treatment and prevention of OIs in children (Tables 1–3), drug preparation and toxicity information for children (Table 4), and drug-drug interactions (Table 5).
 Vaccination recommendations for HIV-infected children and adolescents are presented in Figures 1 and 2 at the end of the document.

-Recommendations are rated using the rating system noted in the Pediatric Opportunistic Infections Recommendations Rating Scheme below.
-The rating scheme includes explanatory text that reviews the evidence and the panel’s assessment.
-The letters A, B, and C represent the strength of the recommendation for or against a preventive or therapeutic measure and are based on assessing the balance of benefits and risks of adhering compared to not adhering to the recommendation, and Roman numerals I, I*, II, II*, and III indicate the quality of evidence supporting the recommendation and are based on study design.
+In 2013, recommendations were rated using the rating system noted in the 2013 Pediatric Opportunistic Infections Recommendations Rating Scheme below.
+This rating scheme includes explanatory text that reviews the evidence and the panel’s assessment.
+The letters A, B, and C represent the strength of the recommendation for or against a preventive or therapeutic measure and are based on assessing the balance of benefits and risks of adhering compared to not adhering to the recommendation.
+Roman numerals I, I*, II, II*, and III indicate the quality of evidence supporting the recommendation and are based on study design.
 Roman numerals with asterisks describe types of evidence where a higher quality of evidence exists for adults compared to children.